 Many of our orthopaedic surgeons treat problems through same-day surgical procedures which are performed in the New England Musculoskeletal Institute.

-However, some cases, such as joint replacement surgery, will require patients to spend time in the UConn Health Center’s
+However, some cases, such as joint replacement surgery, will require patients to spend time in UConn Health’s

 John Dempsey Hospital.

-The UConn Health Center has dedicated space on its seventh floor for patients who are hospitalized with
+UConn Health has dedicated space on its seventh floor for patients who are hospitalized with

 orthopaedic conditions.
 The floor includes 28 beds and a specialized gym and rehab room so patients can start vital physical therapy soon after surgery.
 All of the staff, including the nurses, nurse practitioners, physical therapists and hospitalists, are highly trained in orthopaedic care.
 It’s the next best thing to being home!